 Ladders should always be used in the correct way to prevent this from happening.
 Overleaning or setting them up in an unsafe place is very dangerous.
 Where scaffolding is erected, all walkways need to be appropriately guarded to ensure that there is a safe route from the site.

-Waste items or spare parts are often transferred between tiers of scaffolding and as a result, workers may find themselves being struck by them.
+Waste items, bricks, tools or spare parts are often transferred between tiers of scaffolding and as a result, workers may find themselves being struck by them.
 If communication is poor, items can be dropped onto you from above without any warning, giving you little time to get out the way.

 Slips, trips and falls are the most common accident in any workplace.
 And the construction site is no different.
-Workers can easily find themselves tripping over loose cables or even falling into holes in the ground that have been dug and not signed correctly.
+Workers can easily find themselves tripping over loose cables or even falling into holes in the ground that have been dug and not signed or cordoned off correctly.

 The level of injuries sustained with this kind of accident can really be anything - it depends on the person, how they fell and how they landed.